UnPolinomio/news-scraper/README.md

 This is a news site python-based web scraper.

 ## Use
-1. Clone this repo.
+1. Clone this repo and move to repo folder.
 2. `python -m venv .env`
 3. `source .env/bin/activate`
-4. `pip install -r requirements`
+4. `pip install -r requirements.txt`
-5. `python main.py`
+5. `python main.py` and wait some minutes.

 ## Settings file
 Settings file is scraper_config.yaml.

-There are a news-sites list.
+There is a news-sites list.
 Follow the current file structure.

 For every site, config is:
 ### General